Shredder (Teenage Mutant Ninja Turtles): 2018 animated series

-In "Battle Nexus: New York," Big Mama secretly attached a control device and its associated magic ring to the Shredder and controlled him under the alias of Shadow Fiend.
-This was discovered during the Turtles, Splinter, April, and the redeemed and recovering Draxum's fight with Big Mama.
-When the ring was removed from Big Mama during the fight, the Foot Recruit claimed it.
-Before Leonardo could portal Big Mama out during their escape, she got cut off.
-The Foot Recruit, furious that her master was enslaved, ominously told Big Mama that she was about to lose everything and advised her to run.
-The Shredder then destroyed the Grand Nexus Hotel, flying out into the city with the Foot Recruit on his back.
+In "Battle Nexus: New York," Big Mama secretly attaches a control device and its associated magic ring to the Shredder, placing him under her control.
+When the ring is removed from Big Mama during the fight, the Foot Recruit claims it.
+The Shredder destroys the Grand Nexus Hotel, flying out into the city with the Foot Recruit on his back.

-Afterwards, the Foot Recruit tried to take the collar of the Shredder to no avail until the Turtles, seeking a way to defeat him, learned of a weapon in the Twilight Realm, who is actually Karai, and brought her back and Shredder regained his sapience in the process.
-The Shredder along with the Foot Recruit, the Foot Lieutenant and the Foot Brute, with the intent to destroy Karai and take her power for himself, attacked the Turtle's lair, with the lair destroyed and Karai defeated, the Turtles escaped with Todd while Splinter and Draxum remained behind to buy them time and got captured.
+The Foot Recruit tries to take the collar of the Shredder to no avail until the Turtles, seeking a way to defeat him, learn of a weapon in the Twilight Realm, who is actually Karai, and recover her.
+The Shredder regains his sapience in the process.
+He attacks the Turtle's lair, with the lair destroyed and Karai defeated, the Turtles escaped with Todd while Splinter and Draxum, who has since reformed, remain behind to buy them time and are captured.

-After Karai's death, Shredder did not claim her power, the Foot Lieutenant and the Foot Brute told him to extract Splinter's essence using Empyrean, the source of Yōkai power, Draxum offered him Empyrean and took them into his lab, however, this was a ruse as Draxum now realized that Shredder was the threat to the Yōkai mentioned in the prophecy and tried to distract him and get away with Splinter but failed and forced to lead Shredder to Empyrean.
-In the Crying Titan Shredder starts extracting Yoshi's essence with the Empyrean but Turtles arrive with their Hamato ninpo unlocked and Karai's spirit within April's body and fight him but are overwhelmed, Shredder tries to absorb Yoshi's essence but Foot Recruit, having a change of heart, saves Splinter.
-The Turtles and Splinter with the help of their allies and the spirit of ancient Hamatos, destroy Shredder's armor and free Oroku Saki, who thanks the turtles and company for releasing him, before his spirit moves on to the afterlife.
+The Shredder starts extracting Hamato Yoshi's essence with the Empyrean, but the Turtles arrive with their Hamato ninpo unlocked and Karai's spirit within April's body.
+The Shredder tries to absorb Yoshi's essence but the Foot Recruit, having a change of heart, saves Splinter.
+The Turtles and Splinter with the help of their allies and the spirit of ancient Hamatos, destroy the Shredder's armor and free Oroku Saki, whose spirit moves on to the afterlife.